chidiwilliams/chidiwilliams.com/content/post/redraw-only-the-diff.md

 });
 ```

 As we've seen earlier, this is an imperative approach to rendering.
-On receiving a click event, we directly change the content of the target element.
+On receiving a click event, we directly change the view.

 Alternatively, React lets us write this program declaratively as: